DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.buildings.getRoomDescription(building[, unit])``

   If the building is a room, returns a description including quality modifiers, e.g. "Royal Bedroom".
 Otherwise, returns an empty string.

   The unit argument is passed through to DF and may modify the room's value depending on the unit given.

+* ``dfhack.buildings.completeBuild(building)``

+  Complete an unconstructed or partially-constructed building and link it into the world.

 High-level
 ~~~~~~~~~~